EmbarkStudios/texture-synthesis/README.md

 ![Imgur](https://i.imgur.com/rYaae2w.jpg)

-You can also provide multiple example images and the algorithm will "remix" them into a new image.
+We can also provide multiple example images and the algorithm will "remix" them into a new image.

 Below is how to do it with the texture-synthesis API:
 ```rust